-Starting your day with a high-sugar breakfast that is full of refined grains is sure to leave you feeling sluggish in a few hours.
-This doesn’t mean that you have to give up your favorite breakfast foods.
+Starting your day with a high-sugar breakfast full of refined grains is sure to leave you feeling sluggish in a few hours.
+This doesn't mean that you have to give up your favorite breakfast foods.
 Adding whole wheat flour and oats to your pancakes gives them plenty of protein and fiber to keep your energy up all morning.

 Yield: 5 servings